-- Income Taxes We account for income taxes under ASC 740-10, "Accounting for Income taxes".
+• Income Taxes - We account for income taxes under ASC 740-10, "Accounting for Income taxes".
 Under ASC 740-10, deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases, and operating loss and tax credit carry forwards.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period that includes the enactment date.
-Valuation allowances are established when necessary to reduce deferred taxes assets to the amount expected to be realized.
-Valuation allowances in respect of deferred taxes were recorded in respect of the following matter: - Deferred tax assets that, as we believe, are more likely than not to be realized.
-In assessing the potential of realization of deferred tax assets, we consider projected future taxable income and tax planning strategies.

-We have elected to early adopt the new guidance in ASU 2015-17 retrospectively (see Note 2 X (3) to the Financial Statements).
 Deferred tax assets and liabilities are classified as non-current.
 Income tax expenses represent the tax payable for the period and the changes during the period in deferred tax assets and liabilities.
-As of December 31, 2016, the deferred tax assets were \$1,537 thousand and the deferred tax liabilities were \$0 thousand, whereas in 2015, the deferred tax assets were \$1,545 thousand and the deferred tax liabilities were \$268 thousand.
+As of December 31, 2017, the deferred tax assets were \$899 thousand and the deferred tax liabilities were \$0 thousand, whereas in 2016, the deferred tax assets were \$1,537 thousand and the deferred tax liabilities were \$0 thousand.